hervit0/ohnana-whats/scraper/README.md

 real	0m1.275s
 user	0m0.545s
 sys     0m0.379s
 ```

-Not great, will scale it for multiple categories, by spawning proper Elixir processes.
+More than 1 second, that's not great.
+Will scale it for multiple categories, by spawning proper Elixir processes.